ALRW/dayAsADev/precourse.md

 ![github ssh](./images/githubSSH.png)

-Congratulations, we can now move on to pushing code securely between our repositories
+Congratulations yo now have everything need to complete the course!